 Course Access: After registering, you may access your course by logging in and visiting your “My Courses” link.

-Professor Morel is the John K. Boardman, Jr. Professor of Politics at Washington and Lee University.
+Lucas Morel is the John K. Boardman, Jr. Professor of Politics at Washington and Lee University.
 His teaching and research interests are American government, political theory, Abraham Lincoln, and Black American politics.
 His books include Lincoln and the American Founding (2020) and Lincoln’s Sacred Effort: Defining Religion’s Role in American Self-Government (2000).
 Morel is a board member of the Abraham Lincoln Institute, trustee of the Supreme Court Historical Society, and board member of the Abraham Lincoln Association.
 He has written for the Los Angeles Times, Christian Science Monitor, and Richmond Times-Dispatch.

 The views expressed in this course are those of Dr. Lucas Morel.